markevans/treehouse/README.md

   - ALL the state about the system is kept in one state tree.
     The tree is JSON serializable, i.e. contains only objects, arrays, strings and numbers.
-    Treehouse ensures that the state tree is made up of immutable data structures, using the immutable.js library.
-    Check the docs at [https://facebook.github.io/immutable-js/docs](https://facebook.github.io/immutable-js/docs) to see how it works, specifically those for `List` and `Map`, as these are the only objects Treehouse is concerned with.

   - EVERY single input enters the system via the actions.
 An "input" includes:
     - user interaction with the DOM, e.g. a click